mayankWIZ/nearbyshops/README.md

 To set up and run the Nearby Shops Management project, you have two options: running it directly or using Docker.
 Choose the option that suits your preference.

+## Setting Up Database

+Set up the PostgreSQL database:
+    * Create a new PostgreSQL database and note down the database credentials.
+    * Update the database settings in the settings.py file with your database credentials.
+    * CREATE EXTENSION postgis;
+    * CREATE EXTENSION postgis_topology;

 ### Option 1: Running Without Docker

 1. Clone the repository:
 ```bash